tracelayer23/tracelayer/docs/01-PROBLEM.md

 Onchain activity is becoming more complex.

-Modern wallets are no longer only simple externally owned accounts.
-Account Abstraction, smart accounts, UserOperations, bundlers, paymasters, factories, EntryPoint contracts, stablecoin transfers, and application-specific contract interactions create richer behavior, but also make interpretation harder.
+Modern wallets are no longer limited to simple externally owned accounts.
+Account Abstraction, smart accounts, UserOperations, bundlers, paymasters, factories, EntryPoint contracts, token movement, native token usage, and application-specific contract interactions create richer behavior, but also make interpretation harder.

 For humans, this activity is difficult to read directly from raw explorers and logs.